valboz/RTModel/docs/InitCond.md

 rtm.InitCond()
 ```

-With this code, we just perform the data pre-processing performed by `Reader` without proceeding to the following steps.
+With this code, we first perform the data pre-processing by `Reader` and then we set the initial conditions by `InitCond`.
 In the `/event001` directory you will see the following products appear:
-- a new subfolder called `ini`.
-This contains the file `Reader.ini` file, which contains the current options with which `Reader` has been launched;
+- in the subfolder `ini/`, the file `InitCond.ini` appears, which contains the current options with which `InitCond` has been launched;
-- a file named `LCToFit.txt` containing all data points that will be used for modeling after combining all photometry files found in `/Data`;
-- a file named `FilterToData.txt` containing the ordered list of names of the datasets used to build `LCToFit.txt`.
+-

-After the execution of `Reader`, you may call the `run()` function to complete the modeling run or the `InitCond()` function if you just want to check the results of the next step, which is [Initial conditions](InitCond.md) settings.
+After the execution of `InitCond`, you may call the `run()` function to complete the modeling run or the `launch_fits()` function for the fits you are interested in, as described in [Fitting](Fitting.md).

 ## Setting initial conditions